Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 ### Contributing

 We welcome contributions!
 For details on how to contributing please read the CONTRIBUTING.md file in this repo.

+This project is still very much a work in progress, however our hope for the future is that this is a step towards a more informed media culture that is more aware of racial bias in media content.
+We hope this can be built out so that it can be used in a range of areas; news, social media, forums, code etc.

+We also hope to expand the project to enable detection of racial bias in audio and video in the future.

+We hope you will help us in this open source community effort!

 ## Authors